 Historically, our Group expanded our business using internally generated funds and bank borrowings during the Track Record Period.
-However, due to our rapid business expansion, we plan to seek equity financing as debt financial does not provide enough funding for our operation at reasonable costs for our long term development as discussed above.
+However, due to our rapid business expansion, we plan to seek equity financing as debt financing does not provide sufficient funding for our operation at reasonable costs for our long term development as discussed above.

 The [REDACTED] will allow us to gain access to the capital market for fundraising, and assist our future business development as well as enhancing our competitiveness.
 We will be able to use secondary fundraising after the [REDACTED] for our future expansion plans and when necessary, through the issuance of equity and/or debt securities.
-While we will continue to obtain certain amount of banking facilities after the [REDACTED] alongside with equity financing, our Directors believe that we would be in a better position to negotiate with banks and financial institutions if we are a listed company with enlarged capital base.
+While we will continue to obtain funding in the form of banking facilities after the [REDACTED] alongside with equity financing, our Directors believe that we would be in a better position to negotiate with banks and financial institutions if we are a [REDACTED] company with an enlarged capital base.
 By strengthening our financial position through fundraising, we will also have more bargaining power when negotiating terms with our suppliers and subcontractors.
-Our Directors therefore believe that the use of equity financing would avoid the risk of high interest rate generally associated with debt financing which exposes us to increased financial costs in the future.
+Our Directors therefore believe that the use of equity financing would avoid the risk of high interest rate generally associated with debt financing which exposes us to increase in financial costs in the future.